StPaulStylee/100DaysOfCode/README.md

 I finished the MnTech site using grid.
 I think it is an improvement from the first go around.
 I also launced it on Digital Ocean.
 ### Thoughts:
 Ah, that's better.
 I'm glad to have learned Grid and now I can use it going forward.
 Still a little annoyed it took me nearly 2/3s of the 100 days to finish, but it is what it is.
 Now I can move on to something new!

+# Day 64: February 6th, 2018
+### What I did:
+I took a break from coding this evening to do a little bit of research on what to study next.
+I was going back and forth between finally taking on some game development, Angular (not angularjs), or Vue.js, or something that will be SQL intensive.
+I've chosen to study Angular...
+Vue and React are all the rage right now...
+But I am going to put my trust in the mega Google on this one.
+Plus, if I don't like it, I can always move on.
+After I finish studying Angular, I am going to rebuild and finish a site I started called VG API that uses and video game API built by a company called Giant Bomb.
+I will of course be using CSS Grid in that project.
+I also want to try and think of ways to incorporate some more complicated SQL into the project because my experience with it is severely lacking.